SNE4390 – Master's Thesis

 Competence in making a critical assessment of quality, validity and relevance of research works.

-The course is an obligatory part of the Master of Philosophy in Special Needs Education Programme.
-Only students formally accepted onto the programme may attend this course.
-Admission critera as follows:
+The course is a part of the Master programme in Special Needs Education.
+Only students formally accepted to the programme may attend this course.

 Formal prerequisite knowledge